How to Avoid Backlinks that will hurt your Website Ranking

 - Avoid pages with links inside of frames (this will steal your traffic).

-- Don't submit to blog networks and limit blog rolls
+- Don't submit to blog networks or blog rolls.

-- Don't submit to article networks (they post your article to multiple sites).
+- Don't submit to article directories that post your article on multiple sites.

 - Don't let anyone link to you from every page of their website (sitewide links unless they are nofollowed).